blueskysolarracing/gen12_strategy_recruitment/README.md

 ## Windows
 The recommended toolchain for Windows is MSVC, but any other toolchain will also work fine e.g. Mingw, Clang/LLVM
+1. Download git https://git-scm.com/downloads/win and clone this repository
-1. Download Visual Studio from https://visualstudio.microsoft.com/downloads/ and download the "Desktop Development with C++" package after launching the installer
+2. Download Visual Studio from https://visualstudio.microsoft.com/downloads/ and download the "Desktop Development with C++" package after launching the installer

 From the installed x64 Native Tools Command Prompt for VS 2022 terminal:
 ```